Organ donation: retrieval upon death

 The recipient also does not know your identity.

-Organs may be removed from a deceased person only for the purpose of therapeutic or scientific.
+Organ harvesting from a deceased person is done only for the purpose of therapeutic or scientific.

-This observation is made by doctors who do not belong to the teams in charge of the transplants.
+Death is recorded by doctors who do not belong to the transplant teams.

 Interview with relatives